jpdjere/GrokkingSystemDesign/Chapter 5 - Back-of-the-envelope Calculations.md

 The more reasonable option is to change our assumption for the peak load.
 For example, we could use a request and response distribution, or follow a particular type of distribution, for example, Poisson.

-But using the **Pareto principle** is a resonable approach in most cases:
+But using the **Pareto principle** is a reasonable approach in most cases: it suggest that approximately 80% of the effects comes from 20% of the causes.
+Applied to our case, we can assume that 80% of our peak traffic occurs within 20% of the time of the day, that is a 4.8 hours window in 24 hours.